OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # If a remote user is not found, add them.
 Use this only if all users from the remote system can use OctoPrint.
      addRemoteUsers: false

-     # Secret salt used for password hashing, DO NOT TOUCH.
-If changed you will no longer be able to log in with your
-     # existing accounts.
-     salt: someSecretSalt

 .. _sec-configuration-config_yaml-api:

 API